-COMMUNITYAMERICA beat out the national average of 38.15 on Bankrate's test of asset quality, racking up 40 out of a possible 40 points .
+COMMUNITYAMERICA exceeded the national average on Bankrate's earnings test, achieving a score of 12 out of a possible 30.